galymax/nes-ml/README.md

 It was originally designed for a one-hour web dev workshop for people with no prior coding experience.

+## Concept
+Several workshops were conducted using NES.css before NES ML was created.
+I found that getting used to the XML(HTML) syntax takes longer for people than the time available during a one-hour workshop.
+That's why NES ML was created to simplify the syntax while still producing for an appealing result.

+### Key features
+- Tag names based on common terms
+- No attributes
+- Minimal nesting required

 ## Usage

 ## Tags